blinky1994/smartbrainapi/README.md

 # smartbrainapi

-Server for handling user information from for these features: user registration, user sign in.
+Server that works with database to store user information for registration and sign in for the main smartbrain application.